AndriiKazantsev/restaurant_api/README.md

 Welcome to the restaurant_api!

+You can see project files on the master branch.

 List of API urls to make requests:

 - GET, http://127.0.0.1:8000/employee - shows the list of employees